-Global Conflict and Peacebuilding Seminar
+Teaching About Global Conflict and Peacebuilding:

 Here’s an excerpt about the SMC GC Annual theme:

-“Like its predecessors, our fifth annual Global Citizenhip theme is presented as an open invitation to the campus, to be incorporated into various classes, events, and extracurricular activities throughout the year.
+“The Global Citizenship theme is presented as an open invitation to the campus, to be incorporated into various classes, events, and extracurricular activities throughout the year.
 Students, faculty, staff, and friends of the college are invited to interpret and explore the theme as a means of thinking and acting as global citizens.
-Here is how the Global Citizenship Annual Theme was described on December's ballot:In San Francisco, 25 June 1945, delegates from around the world signed the Charter for the United Nations.
+In San Francisco, 25 June 1945, delegates from around the world signed the Charter for the United Nations.
 Among the goals stated in this document are to “practice tolerance and live together in peace with one another as good neighbors, and to unite our strength to maintain international peace and security.”
 Needless to say, these goals elude us.
 What are the sources of our conflicts, from the interpersonal to the international, and what are the sources of the all-too-often violent means with which we try to resolve them?
 More importantly, can we envision solutions to our existing global conflicts, and what are some of the emerging conflicts for which we should prepare?”